 Make sure that your LinkedIn account is up-to-date and create a strong network of people who work in your industry; if you’re using other social media sites to find contracts, such as Twitter and Facebook, set up a separate account to your personal one so that you look more professional.

 Setting up a business website is a great way for you to sell your work to potential clients, just make sure that it is clear and easy to use with plenty of information about your skills.

 Looking to jobs boards can be a useful tool, whether you choose a general one or a site that specifies in engineering.

 There’s also the option to join an agency – look around for one that suits you and consider asking other people in your field if they can make any recommendations.

 If you’re interested in becoming an engineering contractor, please contact Jaime.email@example.com for further advice.
-Or please complete the simple form below and someone will call you back to talk you through the sign up process.
+Or please complete the form below and one of our friendly experts will call you back to talk you through the sign up process.